Activities & Events

 The chapter's activities include conferences, workshops, parties, and whatever else that year's members dream up.
 For more information our local chapter, contact Dr. Miles Doleac, or for more information about Phi Alpha Theta's national activities, visit Phi Alpha Theta's national website.

-The USM History Department coordinates an annual competition each spring for junior high and high school students in the state of Mississippi.
+The Southern Miss History Department coordinates an annual competition each spring for junior high and high school students in the state of Mississippi.
 This national competition, run on the science fair model, is designed to encourage interest in History.
 Students submit documentaries, performances, exhibits, and research papers; winners at the Mississippi state level are eligible to compete in a national competition in Washington, D.C.
 Our History/Social Studies Licensure students are especially encouraged to help at the competition, both as organizers and as judges.

 For more information about competition rules and guidelines, visit our National History Day in Mississippi website.
 If you are interested in participating in or helping with the Mississippi competition, please contact the History Department at 601.266.4333.